-The CDC does not recommend that people mix-and-match COVID-19 vaccines made by different companies for the primary series.
-However, because some countries do mix-and-match vaccines, the CDC has provided guidance for organizations to interpret vaccination records: you can be considered fully vaccinated 2 weeks after getting the second dose of any combination of vaccines that are approved or authorized by the FDA or listed by the WHO as a 2-dose series.
-There must be at least 17 days between dose 1 and dose 2.
+The CDC does not recommend that people mix-and-match COVID-19 vaccines for the primary series.
+Because some countries do mix-and-match vaccines, the CDC has guidance for determining when you can be considered fully vaccinated.
+Per CDC guidance you are considered fully vaccinated 2 weeks after getting the second dose of any combination of vaccines that are approved or authorized by the FDA or listed by the WHO as a 2-dose series.
+There must be at least 17 days between dose 1 and dose 2 for you to be considered fully vaccinated (21 days with a 4-day grace period).

-If I got a COVID-19 vaccine outside the US, am I considered to be fully vaccinated when I am in the US?
+If I received a COVID-19 vaccine outside the US, am I considered to be fully vaccinated when I am in the US?

-- If you got a full series of a COVID-19 vaccine that is approved or authorized by the FDA or listed by the WHO, you are considered fully vaccinated two weeks after your final dose. - If you got some or all of a series of a COVID-19 vaccine that is NOT approved or authorized by the FDA or listed by the WHO you are not considered to be fully vaccinated by US authorities.
-If you want to be considered fully vaccinated in the US, you will need to complete a new series of a vaccine that is authorized or approved by the FDA or listed by the WHO. - If you started a series of a COVID-19 vaccine that is listed by the WHO but is not available in the US, you are not considered to be fully vaccinated by US authorities.
-If you are already in the US and want to be considered fully vaccinated, you need to complete a series of a vaccine that is authorized or approved by the FDA.
+- If you got a full series of a COVID-19 vaccine that is approved or authorized by the FDA or listed by the WHO: - You are considered fully vaccinated two weeks after your final dose. - If you got some or all of a series of a COVID-19 vaccine that is NOT approved or authorized by the FDA or listed by the WHO: - You are not considered to be fully vaccinated by US authorities. - If you want to be considered fully vaccinated in the US, you will need to complete a new series of a vaccine that is authorized or approved by the FDA or listed by the WHO.
+You should wait at least 28 days before starting an FDA authorized/approved COVID-19 vaccine primary series. - If you started a series of a COVID-19 vaccine that is listed by the WHO but is not available in the US: - You are not considered to be fully vaccinated by US authorities. - If you are already in the US and want to be considered fully vaccinated, you need to complete a series of a vaccine that is authorized or approved by the FDA.
+You should wait at least 28 days before starting the FDA authorized/approved COVID-19 vaccine primary series.

-If I got vaccinated as part of a clinical vaccine trial in the US, am I considered to be fully vaccinated?
+If I was vaccinated as part of a clinical vaccine trial in the US, am I considered to be fully vaccinated?